ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Within both directories, the Terraform code is further organised into subdirectories that represent the different components of the Sample Application: `create-backend`, `create-ecr`, and `main-infrastructure`.

-The `create-backend` directory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.
+The `create-backend` subdirectory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.

-The `create-ecr` directory contains the Terraform code that is used to provision the Elastic Container Registry repository that is used to store the images used for Elastic Container Service.
+The `create-ecr` subdirectory contains the Terraform code that is used to provision the Elastic Container Registry repository that is used to store the images used for Elastic Container Service.

-The `main-infrastructure` directory contains the Terraform code that is used to provision the main infrastructure of the Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the application.
+The `main-infrastructure` subdirectory contains the Terraform code that is used to provision the main infrastructure of the
+Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the application.